FusionAuth/fusionauth-site/site/_posts/2021-06-29-powered-by-coffee-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-Stewart Ritchie is a FusionAuth partner and founder and managing director at Powered By Coffee.
+Stewart Ritchie is a FusionAuth partner as well as founder and managing director at the agency Powered By Coffee.
 He chatted with us over email about how he and his team are using FusionAuth to meet the auth needs of their clients.

 <!--more-->